HomeMadePy/messages/README.md

 * All contributions are welcome to build upon the package!
 * If it's a **message**, add it to messages!
 * Read the [Wiki](https://github.com/trp07/messages/wiki) for guidelines.
-* Join the conversation in the [Messages Slack Team](https://messages-py.herokuapp.com)